mortezakowkabi/jcb-persian-documentation/022-Global-Settings-of-Component-Builder.md

 [00:10:05](https://www.youtube.com/watch?v=LA2WDi8G79E&t=00h10m05s)

-The **Preacher** view in the *Sermon Distributor* component is an example of how JCB’s permission structures operate.
+The **Preacher** view in the *Sermon Distributor* component is an example of how JCB's permission structures operate.

 In JCB, you can define whether permissions use:

 * `view.edit` – to create view-specific control (e.g., `preacher.edit`)
-* `core.edit` – to apply Joomla’s global edit/delete rules
+* `core.edit` – to apply Joomla's global edit/delete rules

 After compiling and installing the component, open **Options → Permissions** in Joomla to confirm that these new permission rules appear for the relevant views.